cxd3dev/blog/content/setprototype_method.md

 categories = [ "javascript" ]
 +++

-The `Object.setPrototypeOf()' method`in JavaScript, it allows you to dynamically set the prototype `[[Prototype]]` for the specified object.
+The `Object.setPrototypeOf()` method in JavaScript, it allows you to dynamically set the prototype `[[Prototype]]` for the specified object.
 This is a way to change the prototype of an object after it is created.

 ```js
 Object.setPrototypeOf(obj, prototype);